Top UK Real Estate Investment Trusts (REITs) of 2024

 That said, the steady rate at which asset valuations usually rise over a long time horizon means that REITS don’t tend to generate robust earnings growth like many other UK shares can.

-REIT investing is a way that investors can invest in property without having to endure the hassle of buying or managing the assets.
+REIT investing is a way for investors to invest in property without having to endure the hassle of buying or managing the assets.
 They also allow an individual the chance to avoid large transaction costs like stamp duty or real estate broker/estate agency fees.
-So for investors who are just starting out, REITs can be an effective way to get exposure to the property market.
+So, for investors who are just starting out, REITs can be an effective way to gain exposure to the property market.

 This article contains general educational content only and does not take into account your personal financial situation.
 Before investing, your individual circumstances should be considered, and you may need to seek independent financial advice.